Adventures in Flesh: Gameplay

-Adventures in Flesh is a text adventure in which the player character is miniaturized and injected into the body of a patient with up to ten disorders.
+Adventures in Flesh is a text adventure in which the player character is miniaturized and injected into a patient who has up to ten disorders.
 Using the game's manual, a coloring book of human anatomy, the player then must navigate their way through the body to diagnose the patient based on clues and symptoms found in each area of the body, and they score points based on the amount of correct diagnoses.
 The program has a vocabulary of about 100 words; commands are mostly one or two words long, and the program prompts the player with available commands based on the area they are in at each turn.